 If the LTM Configuration ID Mapping List IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, consider this as the mapping information for the LTM candidate cell(s).

 If the Early Sync Information Request IE is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, include the Early UL Sync Configuration and/or Early UL Sync Configuration for SUL IE for early TA acquisition (early UL synchronisation), in the UE CONTEXT SETUP RESPONSE message.

-If the Early Sync Information IE is included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, consider it as the generated early sync information from the accepted candidate cell in the candidate gNB-DU.
+If the Early Sync Information IE is included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, consider it as the generated UL early sync information and UL early sync information for SUL from the accepted candidate cell in the candidate gNB-DU.

 If the LTM Configuration IE is included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, consider it as the generated configuration for LTM from the accepted candidate cell in the candidate gNB-DU.